xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

  Let's take a quick look at how these components are used.

-<br>First, we'll set up a 3D scene by importing a [glTF](https://github.com/KhronosGroup/glTF) model into xeogl, using a [GLTFModel](http://xeogl.org/docs/classes/GLTFModel.html):
+<br>First, I'll set up a 3D scene by importing a [glTF](https://github.com/KhronosGroup/glTF) model into xeogl, using a [GLTFModel](http://xeogl.org/docs/classes/GLTFModel.html) component:

  {% highlight javascript %}
  var model = new xeogl.GLTFModel({